 - a.
 The main frame must be the same as the original production model of the same manufacturer of the same year.
-VIN numbers must be displayed. - b.
+VIN numbers must be displayed and clearly visible.
+Powder-coated frames must be marked by the Chief Technical Director. - b.
 Cracked or broken frames are prohibited. - c.
 Strengthening gussets or tubes may be added, but none may be removed. - d.
-Suitable OEM floorboards or side bars, known as Nerf Bars, are required either above or below the bottom frame rail.
+Suitable OEM floorboards or side bars (aka 'nerf' bars) are required either above or below the bottom frame rail.
 They must be of a closed loop design and not extend beyond a point of widest dimension of the vehicle when measured with a straight edge touching the front and rear tires.
-The bars should be covered with a material so as to prevent riders' feet from going below the bars.
+The bars should be covered with a material so as to prevent racers' feet from going below the bars.
 Webbing or plastic mesh are accepted materials.
 No sharp protruding or open tubing ends are allowed.
 The bars should be securely mounted (welded or bolted) to the frame. - e.
 Accessory brackets (for radiator, coil, shock reservoir, etc.) may be changed, relocated or removed. - f.
 Engine mount location, steering head, control arm (A-arm) mounting points, swing arm pivot point, and rear suspension mounting point must be the same as the original production model. - g.
 Sub-frames may be replaced with aftermarket units of steel, aluminum or titanium, provided they are similar in design to the production part and utilize original mounting points.

 - h.
 Front bumpers and rear grab rails must be of a closed loop design and utilize stock mounting locations.
 No protruding or open tubing ends are allowed.
 Mud screens are permitted as long as no sharp edges are exposed.
-Sharp corners or edges of any kind are prohibited. - Aftermarket skid plates are permitted. - j.
+Sharp corners or edges of any kind are prohibited. - i.
+Aftermarket skid plates are permitted. - j.
 ATV fenders must extend to cover a portion of the rear tires.